ramancodes/c-lag-learnings/README.md

 For simple encryption program -
 The program simple_encrytion can be used normally.
 The password can be changed inside the program which are marked with comments.

+For Stack -
+All the basic opertaions on a stack are shown here.

+For Queue -
+All the basic opertaions on a queue are shown here.

 For Singly linked List program -
 In this program almost all the basic operations to be performed on a singly linked list are shown.